 Susan Moxley splits her year between UK and Kythera.
 Her work is infused with the colours and the song of a much loved Ionian isle, home to Aphrodite.
 Her textile paintings, prints and ceramic sculptures tell stories from ancient greek mythology to the changing culture she has observed over 40 years as younger generations embrace contemporary life.
 SM sees the island as a microcosm of what is happening in so many societies globally - socially, and also as a result of climate change.
 Blacklisted by her homeland of South Africa, SM moved to Europe to make her life as a young artist.
 Politics remain core to her work, with the role of women past and future ever present.
 For images and further information click on Artist's Tab in Menu.

-Jenny Blyth Fine Art showed Susan Moxley at COLLECT 2025 in February/March 2025 and her work was widely admired and highlighted by World of Interiors.
+JBFA showed Susan Moxley at COLLECT 2025, Somerset House where her work was highlighted with an award by World of Interiors.

 Trish Wylie is inspired by a passion for film.
 Painting with bold lines and flat planes of colour, her work is cinematographic and defies gender assumptions - her new series of Desert Cowboys capture the sheer energy and physicality of horse and rider in the saddle.
 Her paintings are inspired by iconic Westerns and film directors such Akira Kurosawa (The Seven Samurai), John Sturges (The Magnificent Seven) and John Huston (The Misfits), and the time she has spent alone in the Mojave Desert.
 Recent commissions include Olivia Colman as The Queen, and Joaquin Phoenix as Bonaparte.